kevinolega/callcentertrainingtips/_posts/2019-07-20-multiply-salary.md

 If your goal is to get started on going after your dream job.

-Call center money is not enough for luho.
+Call center money is not enough for luxury. (luho)

 You can't buy beer for all your friends with call center money.